 You could receive 25% of the cost of your changeout, up to a maximum of $750, if you meet the Program Eligibility Requirements.
 Rebates are limited to one per household and the number of rebates to be awarded is limited.

-How to Participate in the Changeout Program
+How to participate in the Ottawa Wood Burning Changeout Program

 1. The appliance must be purchased from a participating retailer located in the City of Ottawa.
 Proof of purchase will be required to accompany the rebate application.